10 Amazing Personal Branding Examples for Design Inspiration

 However, what makes Oprah’s success so impressive isn’t just her longevity: it’s that she built a brand by finding a story, and learned how to capitalise on her life by using her pains, wins, and wisdom to keep inspiring others to find theirs.

-She’s always managed to come across as respectable and revered, and her brand shows precisely that.
+She’s always managed to come across as respectable and revered, and her personal branding shows precisely that.

 The colours of her site are dominantly gold and black, with hints of purple: the first being a nod to her influence in the business, and the latter two alluding to her platform of empowering fellow African-American women (fun fact: she starred in The Color Purple and was then nominated for an Academy Award).